HOW TO BECOME A CYBER SECURITY CONSULTANT

 Earning further certifications and belonging to professional organizations can help raise your earning potential through training, networking, and other professional opportunities.
-Some professional organizations that help their members keep current with security consultant best practices are the International Association of Professional Security Consultants and the ASIS International.
+Some professional organizations that help their members keep current with security consultant best practices are the International Association of Professional Security Consultants and ASIS International.

 Its mission is to provide membership and set standards for professional consultants in security management, security systems, information security, physical security, security operations, security risk assessment, and security training.
 It offers seminars and other educational opportunities for security consultants to pursue better careers in the security field.

-According to the Bureau of Labor Statistics, the employment outlook for security consultants is good, with a 33% growth rate for careers in the information security field through 2030.
+According to the Bureau of Labor Statistics, the employment outlook for information security consultants is excellent, with a 31.5% growth rate for careers in the information security field through 2032.